HD 48265 b

 HD 48265 b is an extrasolar planet located approximately 293 light-years away in the constellation of Puppis, orbiting the 8th magnitude G-type main sequence star HD 48265.
 It has a minimum mass of 1.47 times that of Jupiter.
 Because its inclination is not known, its true mass is not known.
 It orbits at a distance of 1.81 AU with an orbital eccentricity of 0.08.

-As part of the NameExoWorlds project of the IAU, HD 48265 b was named "Naqaỹa" ("brother") and HD 48265 "Nosaxa" ("springtime") in the Moqoit language by Argentine respondents to an online poll.
+As part of the NameExoWorlds project of the IAU, HD 48265 b was named Naqaỹa and HD 48265 Nosaxa in the Moqoit (Mocoví) language by Argentine respondents to an online poll.